OpenC3/docs.openc3.com/_docs_v5/5_development/development.md

   </p>
 </div>

-# Running OpenC3
+# Running COSMOS

-Running OpenC3 in development mode enables localhost access to internal API ports as well as sets `RAILS_ENV=development` in the cmd-tlm-api and script-runner-api Rails servers.
+Running COSMOS in development mode enables localhost access to internal API ports as well as sets `RAILS_ENV=development` in the cmd-tlm-api and script-runner-api Rails servers.
 To run in development mode:

     % ./openc3.sh dev